AaronEatonCom/goodrx-hello/README.md

 ## Deploy

-Run 'launch.sh' to deploy the app.
-(This requires terraform to be installed and the private key to be added to your ssh-agent).
+Run 'launch.sh' to deploy. *(This requires terraform to be installed).*

 ## App